pallets/flask/docs/cli.rst

 found, the command looks for a factory function named ``create_app`` or ``make_app`` that returns an instance.

-When calling an application factory, if the factory takes an argument named ``script_info``, then the :class:`~cli.ScriptInfo` instance is passed as a keyword argument.
-If the application factory takes only one argument and no parentheses follow the factory name, the :class:`~cli.ScriptInfo` instance is passed as a positional argument.
-If parentheses follow the factory name, their contents are parsed as Python literals and passes as arguments to the function.
+If parentheses follow the factory name, their contents are parsed as Python literals and passed as arguments to the function.
 This means that strings must still be in quotes.

 Run the Development Server